aftershootco/AfterShoot/CoverLetter.md

 Android Developer and an avid tech blogger, I&#39;m passionate about anything and everything related to Android.
 Currently a Google Developer Expert for Firebase; I am also one of the first Google-certified Android developers based out of India.
 Being an Open Source enthusiast, I&#39;ve been a regular part of programs like Google Summer of Code and Google Code-In, both as a Mentor and a student.

-Other than Google, I&#39;ve been a regular contributor to Open Source Organizations like Apache, Redhat, and FOSSASIA.Recently I have been inclined towards my new found interest that combines my knowledge of Mobile Development with Machine Learning to create smart mobile applications.
+Other than Google, I&#39;ve been a regular contributor to Open Source Organizations like Apache, Redhat, and FOSSASIA.
+Recently I have been inclined towards my new found interest that combines my knowledge of Mobile Development with Machine Learning to create smart mobile applications.

 Android Projects that I have worked on in the past: